| 24th April

 Lobbying on European level has to be accompanied

 by lobbying on national level.
+This

-article shows an example of national lobbying in
+article shows an example of national lobbying in the

-Association has joined the “GA Alliance”
+has joined the “GA Alliance” together with

-together with other national airsports organisations.
+other national airsports organisations.

 Now the Under Secretary of State has met with GA Alliance

-members and so connections on ministerial level have
+members and so connections on ministerial level have been

-been established. |
+established. |

 27th April 2005